shane0/shane0.github.io/docs/dudjom.md

 ---
 # dudjom lingpa

+Dudjom Lingpa (1835-1904) was a Tibetan master and visionary who played a significant role in the spread of the Nyingma tradition of Tibetan Buddhism.
+He was recognized as a reincarnation of the great master Padmasambhava and is known for his many teachings and writings on various aspects of the Buddhist path.
+Some of his most well-known works include "The Vajra Essence" and "The Supreme Source."
+He is revered by followers of the Nyingma tradition as a great teacher and spiritual guide.

 ## dudjom tersar

 The Nang-jang Dudjom Tersar is a terma (treasure) cycle of teachings and practices revealed by the Tibetan master Dudjom Lingpa in the 19th century.
 It is considered a special transmission of Dzogchen within the Nyingma tradition of Tibetan Buddhism, and includes practices for developing mindfulness, compassion, and wisdom.
 The teachings of the Nang-jang Dudjom Tersar are widely studied and practiced by followers of the Nyingma school.